Hodge classes and the Jacquet-Langlands correspondence: Introduction

-(iv) {\bf Inner forms.} For our purposes we need {\it inner form} versions both of the isogeny \eqref{eqn:isogen-intro} and of the theta lift.
+For our purposes, we need {\it inner form} versions both of the isogeny \eqref{eqn:isogen-intro} and of the theta lift.
 Moreover, we need to work with similitude groups rather than isometry groups.
 First the theta lift: let $B$ be the quaternion algebra given by $B=B_1 \cdot B_2$ in the Brauer group of $\Q$.
 Since $B_1$ and $B_2$ are assumed to be non-isomorphic, $B$ is a non-split quaternion algebra.
 Then there is a theta lift

-where $\tilde{V}=V \oplus V_0$ (with $V_0$ a one dimensional skew-hermitian $B$-space) is a certain three dimensional $B$-vector space equipped with a $B$-skew-hermitian form, $W$ is a one dimensional $B$-vector space equipped with a $B$-hermitian form and $\sA(G)$ denotes the space of automorphic forms on $G$.
+where $\tilde{V}$ is a certain three dimensional $B$-vector space equipped with a $B$-skew-hermitian form, $W$ is a one dimensional $B$-vector space equipped with a $B$-hermitian form and $\sA(G)$ denotes the space of automorphic forms on $G$.
 (To be precise, the theta lift depends on a choice of Schwartz function.)
-Note that the groups $\U_B(W)$ and $\U_B(\tilde{V})$ are respectively inner forms of $\SL_2$ and $\O(4,2)$.
+The groups $\U_B(W)$ and $\U_B(\tilde{V})$ are respectively the requisite inner forms of $\SL_2$ and $\O(4,2)$.
 As for the isogeny, we construct (in \S \ref{sec:global-ex-isom}) an explicit {\it isomorphism}

 which is an inner form version of \eqref{eqn:isogen-intro} above for (projectivized) similitude groups.